parkjinman98/Manual/src/body.md

 (i) Pre-process the raw calibration dataset and save it as numpy tensors.
 (ii) Utilize a pre-processing configuration YAML file (only for images with @<b>uniform format@</b>).
 (iii) Use a manually defined pre-processing function (only for images with @<b>uniform format@</b>).
-(iv) Use @<link:http://git.mobilint/AlgorithmGroup/Calibration_GUI;Mobilint® Calibration GUI Tool>
+(iv) Use @<link:https://git.mobilint.com/algorithm-team/utility/calibration_gui;Mobilint® Calibration GUI Tool>

 @<b> Important @</b> The process of making a calibration dataset may vary depending on whether you compile the model for CPU offloading or not.
 Currently, qubee compiles the model without CPU offloading by default.
 In this scenario, the pre-processed input shape should be in the format (H, W, C).
 On the other hand, when CPU offloading is employed, the pre-processed input shape should match the input shape that the original model takes.

 ### Pre-process raw calibration dataset and save it as numpy tensors
 You can save the pre-processed calibration dataset as numpy tensors with your custom pre-processing function and use them to compile the model.

 An example code is shown below.
-The following code assumes that we hold an image folder consisting of 1000 randomly selected images from the Imagenet dataset for calibration prepared in directory `/datasets/imagenet/cali_1000`.
+The following code assumes that we have an image folder consisting of 1000 randomly selected JPEG image files from the @<link:https://www.image-net.org/;ImageNet> dataset for calibration prepared in directory `/datasets/imagenet/cali_1000`.

 ```python
 import os